SupremeDevice/tvbrosbox/README.md

 5. Supports sub folders in playback
 6. Seamless playing of videos between files
 7. Loading from multiple USB drives
+8. Support for USB drives
+9. Support for using LCD or a different screen

 Requirements:
 A. Encoding Videos